Free delivery on orders over £100

 AHAs vs BHAs; what's the difference?

-Vanessa Gibbs
+Written by Vanessa Gibbs

-Choosing between skincare ingredients can be tricky at the best at times—but it’s even trickier when they do similar things.
+Choosing between skincare ingredients can be tricky at the best of times—but it’s even trickier when they do similar things.
 AHAs and BHAs both exfoliate the skin, leaving behind a clearer, brighter and younger-looking complexion.
 But which one should you choose?
 And do you even have to choose?
 We’re here to help answer those exact questions.

 At Face Dr, our team of skin experts have decades of experience in the industry.
 We’ve helped hundreds of clients get the glowing skin they dream of—all by using the best ingredients for them.